-Scammers just love Facebook!
+Scammers love Facebook!
 It allows them to quickly and cheaply reach huge numbers of potential victims.
-And, Facebook is completely free, very easy to use, and accessible to people at all levels of Internet savviness.
-So, alas, there is a never ending supply of naive and inexperienced users that Facebook scammers can target at will.
+Facebook is free, straightforward to use, and accessible to people at all Internet savviness levels.
+So, there is a never-ending supply of naive and inexperienced users that Facebook scammers can target.

 1: Facebook Phishing Scams

-Facebook phishing scammers want your personal and financial information.
-They want the login credentials for your Facebook and email accounts.
-They want your credit card numbers.
-They want to steal your identity.
+Facebook phishing scammers want the login credentials for your Facebook and email accounts.
+They want your personal and financial information.

-If you do click the link, you will be taken to a fraudulent website that has been built to look like it is part of Facebook.
+Clicking the link will take you to a fraudulent website that has been built to look like it is part of Facebook.
 Once on the fake page, you will be asked to log in with your Facebook account email address and password.
 You will then be taken to further fake forms that ask for your email account password, your credit card details, and a lot of other personal information.
 After submitting all of the requested information, you may receive a final message claiming that you have successfully avoided the account suspension.

 Meanwhile, the criminals can collect the information you supplied and use it to hijack your Facebook and email accounts.
-Once they have gained access, they can use the compromised accounts to launch further spam and scam campaigns, including more Facebook phishing scams like the ones we are discussing here.
+Once they have gained access, they can use the compromised accounts to launch further spam and scam campaigns, including more Facebook phishing scams like the ones we discuss here.

 They can also use your credit card to make fraudulent purchases.
 And, if they have gathered enough of your personal details, they may even be able to steal your identity outright.